branley1/juacode-ai/frontend/README.md

     - **Sidebar/**: Optional sidebar for additional features.
     - **ErrorBoundary/**: Catches runtime errors in the UI to prevent the whole app from crashing, displaying a fallback UI instead.
     - **MobileDetector/**: Detects and handles mobile-specific layouts or behavior.
-    - **ThoughtBlock/**: (Optional) Displays extra information or context, for instance, to show the AI’s thought process.
+    - **ThoughtBlock/**: (Optional) Displays extra information or context, for instance, to show the AI's thought process.
 Customize as needed.
   - **App.js:** Main app component.
   - **index.js:** Entry point for the React application.